New Jersey Chapter Awards

 Jessica is a marine science and chemistry major entering her senior year with extensive coursework in marine fisheries.
 She spent the past summer as a Rutgers University Marine Field Station summer intern working on fisheries research.
 She also worked as an education and research intern for American Littoral Society, and as a teaching assistant at Stockton.
 She has volunteered at Jenkinson’s Aquarium, for Clean Ocean Action, ReClam the Bay, and at Stockton’s Marine Science and Environmental Field Station.
 Her career goals include graduate school and working as a fisheries biologist.

-2012 Winner: Dan Mayer, a student at Paul Smith’s College in the Adirondacks.
+2012 Winner: Dan Mayer, a student at Paul Smith’s College in Paul Smiths, New York.

 Dan is majoring in Fisheries and Wildlife Science, and will earn a certificate in GIS and a minor in Business Administration.
 Dan was a field research intern studying the effect of climate change on breeding ecology of songbirds in the shrub-tundra of central Alaska.
 He has been a Stewardship Team Leader for the Schiff Nature Preserve in Mendham.
 That role found him monitoring wood turtle nests and bluebird boxes, eradicating emerging invasive plants, and maintaining hiking trails and gardens.
 His participation with the Paul Smith’s College Student Chapter of The Wildlife Society has included running a volunteer deer check station, building wood duck boxes, and presenting his research to his peers.